austozi/poddie/README.md

 Poddie uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download the media files into a folder on the local machine (e.g. media server).
 It then invokes [podcats](https://github.com/jakubroztocil/podcats) to generate a podcast feed for the media files and serves it via the NGINX web server (it is based on the [LinuxServer.io NGINX Docker image](https://github.com/linuxserver/docker-nginx)).
 You can then subscribe to the podcast by adding the podcast feed in a podcast player of your choice.

+At the heart of Poddie are:

+- A bash script (`/usr/local/bin/refresh`) to check for new media, download them, generate a feed, a webpage for the show and an index page for all shows.
+- A bash script (`/etc/cont-init.d/999-autorefresh`) to automatically invoke `/usr/local/bin/refresh` on system startup and periodically.
+- A YAML configuration file containing details of the shows.

 ## Features

 - Downloads media files from third-party websites.